The Silver Society Grants

 Robert Barker Bequest Grant

-The Silver Society is delighted to announce that it has received a generous legacy in the will of noted silver researcher, Robert Barker.
-The terms of his will state that the legacy should be used to encourage original research in the field of ‘eighteenth-century silversmiths from Great Britain, its colonies and possessions and their works’.
+The Silver Society received a generous legacy in the will of noted silver researcher, Robert Barker.
+The terms of the will state that the legacy should be used to encourage original research in the field of ‘eighteenth-century silversmiths from Great Britain, its colonies and possessions and their works’.

-Grant applications should include an abstract of the proposed research, an academic reference and a detailed budget.
-Entries for 2023 are now closed.
-Application details for 2024 will be published in the Spring of 2024.
+Grant applications should include an abstract of the proposed research, an academic reference and detailed budget.

 Grantees will be expected to submit the results of their research to the Silver Society in the form of a paper, which may be published in the Society’s Journal.
-They may also be invited to speak at a future Silver Society meeting.
+They may also be invited to speak at future Silver Society meetings and conferences.

-For further information about applications and conditions, please contact the Grants Secretary, Emma Paragreen on emgreen1@hotmail.com
+For further information about applications and conditions, please contact the Secretary on Secretary@thesilversociety.org